couchbaselabs/cbprometheus_python/README.md

 export  CB_RESULTSET=1
 ```

-If you would like to run cbstats from the exporter to load into prometheus and grafana you need to set up passwordless ssh using an ssh key.
+If you would like to run cbstats from the exporter in cluster mode to load into prometheus and grafana you need to set up passwordless ssh using an ssh key.
+If you are running the exporter in local mode, it is not required to setup SSH as the local path will be used.
 Once the public key is loaded on each of the couchbase nodes and the private key loaded on the exporter you can then configure the exporter to use the key.
 The user will need to have access to run cbstats in whatever directory you have installed it.
 By default that will be /opt/couchbase/bin/cbstats

 ```
 export CB_KEY=/path/to/private/key